isaaclyman/ttrpg-guide/.github/ISSUE_TEMPLATE/1_missing_rpg.md

 - Not defunct: still actively sold and promoted
 - Popular: some online community for the game has at least 1,000 members (exceptions on a case-by-case basis, BDFL style)

+PLEASE NOTE: ALL RPGs vary depending on the way you run them.
+For this project, we need hard-and-fast answers.
+"It depends on the GM" isn't helpful.
+Do your best to characterize the way the game is designed.

 -->

 **This RPG is still actively sold and promoted (Yes/No):**